deepin-community/firefox/browser/components/urlbar/docs/preferences.rst

 browser.urlbar.sponsoredTopSites (boolean, default: false) Whether top sites may include sponsored ones.

+browser.urlbar.suggest.addons (boolean, default: true) If ``browser.urlbar.addons.featureGate`` is true, this controls whether add-on suggestions are turned on.
+Otherwise they won't be shown.

+browser.urlbar.suggest.pocket (boolean, default: true) If ``browser.urlbar.pocket.featureGate`` is true, this controls whether Pocket suggestions are turned on.
+Otherwise they won't be shown.

 browser.urlbar.switchTabs.adoptIntoActiveWindow (boolean, default: false) When using switch to tabs, if set to true this will move the tab into the